talcs/NAAP-440/README.md

 $ python run_experiments.py naap440.csv experiment_results
 ```

 The result of the `run_experiments.py` script is the [experiment_results directory](experiment_results), which contains the evaulation of each regression algorithm tested.
 The quantitative scores are available in the [CSV file](experiment_results/results.csv), while the visual results are available in the [figures directory](experiment_results/figures).
-The results and some of the figures are provided in the paper [NAAP-440 Dataset and Baseline for Network Architecture Accuracy Prediction](https://arxiv.org/abs/2209.06626).
+The results and some of the figures are provided in the paper [NAAP-440 Dataset and Baseline for Neural Architecture Accuracy Prediction](https://arxiv.org/abs/2209.06626).